Generic Name: thalidomide (tha-LID-oh-mide)

 - Thalidomide should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use thalidomide if you are pregnant.
 It may cause severe birth defects or death of the fetus.
 If you think you may be pregnant, miss your menstrual period, experience unusual menstrual bleeding, or stop using birth control, contact your doctor at once.
 If you become pregnant while using thalidomide, consult an obstetrician/gynecologist experienced in reproductive toxicity.
-It is not known if thalidomide is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking thalidomide.

 Possible side effects of thalidomide: